missing-user/missing-user/README.md

 # Hi, I’m missing-user! 👋

 I'm a **computational physicist** from Germany.
 I love building simulations, games, and electronics projects — especially anything visual and interactive!
+Right now I’m working on my master’s thesis in fusion research with IPP and Proxima Fusion.

 ## You can find most of my current projects on [jurasic.dev](https://jurasic.dev/)